ypid/ansible-nat/README.md

-`debops.nat` is a helper role which configures internal network on a separate bridge interface with NAT or MASQUERADE firewall configuration (network will use non-routable IP address space and access to the Internet will be provided by the host operating system).
+`debops.nat` is a helper role which configures internal network on a separate bridge interface with NAT or MASQUERADE firewall configuration (the network will use a non-routable IP address space and access to the Internet will be provided by the host operating system).
 This network can be used as a development environment for virtual machines or containers.

-Configuration of iptables firewall / forwarding and network interfaces will be performed by `debops.ferm` and `debops.ifupdown` Ansible roles.
+Configuration of iptables firewall, forwarding and network interfaces will be performed by the `debops.ferm` and `debops.ifupdown` roles.

 You can use `dnsmasq` server (available via `debops.dnsmasq` Ansible role) to complete the network configuration and provide internal DNS/DHCP